Smart Open Services for European Patients

 Pay attention to the testing data set and the testing environment

-The testing environment should be completely separated from the production environment, because like this there is no risk to produce accidental or unauthorized modifications (or even disruptions) to the operational system already in place.
-The dataset you use to test your code should be realistic and representative (as much as possible), and avoid using complete real patient data in your testing environment because that could be the start of a data leak.
+The testing environment should be completely separated from the production environment because like this there is no risk to produce accidental or unauthorized modifications (or even disruptions) to the operational system already in place.
+The dataset you use to test your code should be realistic (as much as possible), and avoid using complete real patient data in your testing environment because that could be the start of a data leak.

 Use secure coding principles, code management and perform code reviews